-Make sure that you have applied UV TechTM to the inside and outside of your neck, wrist, and sock seals.
-Make sure you have recently applied ZipeaseTM to the teeth of the zipper so that the zipper slider will open and close easily.
+Make sure that you have applied UV TechTM to the inside and outside of your neck and wrist seals.
+Make sure you have ZipeaseTM recently applied to the teeth of the zipper so that the zipper slider will open and close easily.
 Check to make sure there is no sand or other material caught in the Zipease that might obstruct the zipper teeth when closing.
 Remove any watches, rings, earrings, or any item that might catch and tear the seals, and trim any long or jagged fingernails.